Suffragette (film)

 Suffragette is a 2015 British historical drama film about women's suffrage in the United Kingdom, directed by Sarah Gavron and written by Abi Morgan.
 The film stars Carey Mulligan, Helena Bonham Carter, Brendan Gleeson, Anne-Marie Duff, Ben Whishaw, and Meryl Streep.

-Filming began on 24 February 2014.
+Filming began on 24 February, 2014.
 It is the first feature film to be shot in the Houses of Parliament.
-The film was released in the United Kingdom on 12 October 2015 by the French film company Pathé through its British distributor 20th Century Fox.
-Originally scheduled to be released by Relativity Media, the film was ultimately released in a limited release in North America on 23 October 2015 by Focus Features.
+The film was released in the United Kingdom on 12 October, 2015 by the French film company Pathé through its British distributor 20th Century Fox.
+Originally scheduled to be released by Relativity Media, the film was ultimately released in a limited release in North America on 23 October, 2015 by Focus Features.

 Plot

 In 1912, Maud Watts is a 24-year-old laundry worker.
-While delivering a package, she is caught up in a suffragette protest which includes her workmate, Violet Miller.
+While delivering a package, she is caught up in a suffragette protest that includes her workmate, Violet Miller.

 Alice Haughton, the wife of an MP, encourages women from the laundry to testify to a Parliamentary committee.
-Violet offers but is beaten by her abusive husband and Maud testifies.
+Violet offers but is beaten by her abusive husband.
+Maud testifies in her stead.
 The women later learn, at a public announcement, that the vote is not to be extended.
 Maud is caught up in the protest, arrested, and jailed for a week.
 While in jail, she meets Emily Davison, a confidante of Emmeline Pankhurst.

-Maud faces stigma from neighbours and workmates.
-She tells her husband Sonny that she will stay away from the suffragettes but attends a secret rally to hear Pankhurst speak.
+Maud faces animosity from neighbours and workmates.
+She tells her husband Sonny that she will stay away from the suffragettes, but attends a secret rally to hear Pankhurst speak.
 She has a brief exchange with Pankhurst.
 Again detained, she is taken home by police.
 This time, her husband throws her out.
-Maud struggles to see her son, continuing to work until her picture is published as a known suffragette.
-Maud is then sacked and, past breaking point, she burns the hand of her male supervisor, who has been sexually abusing girls in the laundry for years, including Maud when she was younger, and Maggie, Violet's daughter.
+Maud struggles to see her son George while continuing to work.
+When her picture is published and she is identified as a suffragette, she is sacked and, past breaking point, she burns the hand of her male supervisor, who has been sexually abusing girls in the laundry for years, including Maud when she was younger, and Maggie, Violet's daughter.
 The police are called, and Inspector Steed allows Maud to leave, offering her an opportunity to act as an informer.
-Maud refuses.
+After leaving, Maud writes a letter to Steed refusing his offer.